Key takeaways

 Risk of losing your item if you don’t repay

-9. Use an auto title loan on your vehicle
+9. Use an auto secured loan using your vehicle title on your vehicle

-The catch with title loans is the high costs and short repayment window.
+The catch with secured loan using your vehicle titles is the high costs and short repayment window.
 Most lenders charge fees equivalent to a 300% APR and require payment in full within 15 to 30 days.
 Title loans are a last resort, and many states do not allow them.

-Find a licensed lender in your state that offers no credit check title loans.
+Find a licensed lender in your state that offers flexible credit evaluation secured loan using your vehicle titles.
 Submit your car title, proof of identity, and income documents.
 Some lenders require pictures of the vehicle and even a set of keys.

 The lender may inspect your vehicle and then offer you a loan based on its value.